GMLC-TDC/HELICS/docs/user-guide/installation/windows.md

 ## Build Requirements

-- Microsoft Visual C++ 2019 or newer (MS Build Tools also works)
+- Microsoft Visual C++ 2019 version 16.10 or newer (MS Build Tools also works)
-- CMake 3.22 or newer (CMake should be newer than the Visual Studio and Boost version you are using;)
+- CMake 3.22 or newer
 - git
 - Boost 1.83 or newer (needs to have boost cmake configuration)
 - MS-MPI v8 or newer (if MPI support is needed)